machinekoder/pickit-docs/docs/documentation/picking/index.rst

    for picking, which is why the pick frame exists.
 -  The **pick frame** is what gets sent to the robot.
-It defines how a robot can pick or grasp a detected object and is derived from the object frame by changing settings in the Picking tab of the web interface.
+It defines how a robot can pick or grasp a detected object and is derived from the object frame by changing settings in the **Picking** page of the web interface.

 .. image:: /assets/images/Documentation/Note-on-frames.png